pourmalek/CovidVisualizedCountry/20220104/readme.md

 <br/><br/>

-IHME Detected Infections vs. All Infections.
+**IHME** Detected Infections vs. All Infections.
 Probably detected infections at the global level will be **_three times_** that previous peak that we saw for delta. https://www.healthdata.org/covid/video/insights-ihmes-latest-covid-19-model-run

 <br/><br/>

-IMPE has included the Omicron variant in their model, as explained here: https://mrc-ide.github.io/global-lmic-reports/News.html
+**IMPE** has included the Omicron variant in their model, as explained here: https://mrc-ide.github.io/global-lmic-reports/News.html

 "For certain countries the impact of the Delta variant is now included in the model.
 Timings for the delta variant are derived from [`CoVariants`](https://github.com/hodcroftlab/covariants).
-For more information see updates to the model parameters and methods page"
+For more information see updates to the model [`parameters and methods`](https://mrc-ide.github.io/global-lmic-reports/parameters.html) page.

 ****